Overview

 - However, applicants with unusual or compelling paths are welcome to describe their experiences.
 In any case, the Statement of Purpose should focus on an applicant’s specific research interests at Princeton and any relevant research experience.

-Princeton guarantees full funding for its Ph.D. candidates for all years of regular program enrolment.
+Princeton guarantees full funding for its Ph.D. candidates for all years of regular program enrollment.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.